-The Compensation Committee considered the anticipated tax treatment to the Company and to the executive officers in its review and establishment of compensation programs and payments.
-For taxable years prior to the end of 2017, the Company granted STI awards and certain of its stock-based awards in a manner that would allow the Company to maximize the tax deductibility to the Company of compensation under available exceptions to the application of Section 162(m) of the Internal Revenue Code ("Code") to the extent the Compensation Committee determined it appropriate, when weighing, among other considerations, the Company's need to provide competitive compensation to achieve the Company's business goals.
-Section 162(m) of the Code imposes a limit on the amount a company may deduct for U.S. tax purposes for compensation paid to executive officers covered by Section 162(m).
-A company's principal executive officer and principal financial officer serving at any time during the taxable year, its three other most highly compensated executive officers employed at the end of the taxable year and any employee who was covered under Section 162(m) for any earlier tax year that began after December 31, 2016 will be covered by Section 162(m).
-For taxable years beginning prior to December 31, 2017, compensation that qualified as "performance-based" under Section 162(m) was excluded from the deductibility limit if, among other requirements, the compensation was payable only upon the attainment of pre-established, objective performance goals under a plan approved by a company's shareholders.
+Prior to the amendments to Section 162(m) of the Internal Revenue Code (the "Code") made under the Tax Cuts and Jobs Act of 2017 ("TCJA"), Code Section 162(m) generally limited the deductibility of the compensation payable to certain executive officers covered by Code Section 162(m), including the NEOs (other than the CFO), to \$1 million, except to the extent the compensation met the requirements of "qualified performance-based compensation."
+For taxable years prior to the end of 2017, the Company granted STI awards and certain of its stock-based awards in a manner that would allow the Company to maximize the tax deductibility to the Company of compensation under available exceptions to the application of Code Section 162(m) to the extent the Company's need to provide competitive compensation to achieve the Company's business goals.
 However, the exemption from Section 162(m)'s deduction limit for qualified performance-based compensation has been repealed, effective for taxable years beginning after December 31, 2017, such that compensation paid to our covered executive officers in excess of \$1 million will not be deductible unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017.